NHOrus/srwq-compilation/episode-03.md

 The Slash Rippers suddenly pop like clay pigeons.
 Russel turns around to see the Wildfalken steadying itself on a boulder, sighting its rifle right at him.

-"Stand down, you....you goddamn meatheads!!!"
+"Stand down, you... you goddamn meatheads!!!"

 "Seolla..."